Chapter Summary

 Commentary:

-A wealthy man chooses his possessions over following Jesus, showing that good deeds aren't enough.
+A wealthy man chooses his possessions over following Jesus, showing that morality alone cannot save.

 The Impossible Made Possible (Matthew 19:23-30)